 Class of Station Permitted Remarks

 Formations

-Coast stations 9YA Coast stations have three-
+Coast stations 9YA, 9YK - 9YQ Coast stations have three-

-9YL character call sign formations.
+character call sign formations.

-9YM This is used for existing
+This range is used for

 assignments.

 Port stations 9YB-9YJ Port stations have three-

 9YR-9YZ character call sign formations.

-This is the range for new
+These are the ranges for new

 assignments.

 Limited coast stations 9YR20-9YR99 This is the range for new

 assignments.

-Ship stations - TTCG 9YAA-9YAZ This is the range for existing
+Ship stations - Trinidad and Tobago 9YAA-9YAZ This is the range for existing

-assignments.
+Coast Guard (TTCG) assignments.

 Class of Station Permitted Remarks

 Formations

-Ship stations - commercial 9YBA-9YBZ This is used for existing
+Ship stations - commercial 9YBA-9YBZ These ranges are used for

-9YEA-9YHZ assignments.
+9YEA-9YHZ existing assignments.

 9YJA-9YPZ

 9YRA-9YUZ Note the omission of the

 9YWA-9YZZ following ranges:

 9YCA-9YCZ

 9YDA-9YDZ

 9YIA-9YIZ

 9YQA-9YQZ

-Ship stations - commercial 9YBA2-9YZZ9 This is a range for new
+Ship stations - commercial 9YBA2-9YZZ9 This is the range for new

 assignments.

-Decks and barges - not self-propelled 9YFAA-9YFAZ This is used for existing
+Decks and barges - not self-propelled 9YFAA-9YFAZ This range is used for existing

 assignments.

-Decks and barges - not self-propelled 9ZFA2-9ZFZ9 This is a range for new
+Decks and barges - not self-propelled 9ZFA2-9ZFZ9 This is the range for new

 assignments.

 Pleasure craft 9YCAA-9YCDA, Expired stations call signs

 9YCABA- shall be reclaimed.

 9YCABN

 Pleasure craft 9ZCA22-9ZCZ999 This is the range for new

 assignments.

 Maritime personal safety equipment 9ZAA-9ZDZ This is the range for new

 assignments.